achew22/puppet-module-python/README.md

 Note that classes in Puppet are singletons and not more than one can be created even if you provide different paramters to them.
-This means that the `python` class can only be used to install one version.
+This means that the `python::dev` class can only be used to install one version.
 If you need more coexising versions you could create a new class based on the current one prefixed with the actual version.